7 Tips for Finding the Best Tennis Shoes

 6. Take a Walk in Your Potential New Shoes

-No matter how much you think you're going to spend on tennis shoes, make sure you take a walk in them before you buy.
+No matter how much you think you're going to spend on tennis shoes, make sure you take a walk in them before you buy them.
 Even if your friends have recommended a certain model or it looks cool in the store, it's only when you put it on your foot that you will know for sure whether it's the right choice or not.

 Take a few laps in the sporting goods store and don't be afraid to do a few stop-and-go's or simple foot movements right there.
 It might feel a little awkward doing training movements in the store, but you'll be glad you did with the right shoes in-hand as you walk out!
-This thing is not possible online, as such buyers try to cheat with the policies and every site now making tough return rules, so try in the local store and if getting online better price then buy from online shop.
+This thing is not possible online, as such buyers try to cheat with the policies and every site now making tough return rules, so try in the local store and if getting online better price then buy from the online shop.

 7. Do Your Research